cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 Notice the original pod name/IP may result in a terminated status, but a new pod will spawn, and a new IP is assigned to it.
 Kubernetes attempts to provide you the pod specified in the deployment that you created earlier automatically.
-This also happens if your container fails (eg. due to a software glitch), and will continue forever to maintain a running deployment.
+This also happens if your container fails (eg. due to a software glitch), and will continue forever in attempting to maintain a running deployment.

 If you make a mistake in creating your deployment, you can also remove deployments using the command.